|

 Try using a small crate or carrier on a chair next

-to the bed where the puppy can see you.
-Make sure the crate or
+to the bed where the puppy can see

-Place the puppies bed, blanket, stuffed toy and or chew toy with the
+toy and or chew toy with the puppy at night.

-puppy at night.
 If the puppy begins to cry or bark tell your

-puppy "NO" and stick your finger through the crate or carrier at
+puppy "NO" and stick your finger through the

-the bottom but don't play with the puppy.
-Try not to move your
+the puppy.
+Try not to move your fingers

-maybe lick or nibble at your finger then will
+nibble at your finger then will settle down and lay

-This reassures the puppy they are safe and not
+finger.
+This reassures the puppy

-alone and builds confidence in your puppy.
+they are safe and not alone and builds confidence in your puppy.

 Do's and Don'ts: